Sri Hanuman worshipped by men who defeated army of Tipu Sultan

 The Nair Brigade

 Later years Nair Brigade succeeded in defending the kingdom against the invading army of Tipu Sultan of Mysore in A.D.
 1791.
-In the war near the Nedumkotta, Tippu Sultan had lost his sword in the war with the Nairs of Travancore.
-The Travancore army was reorganised as the Travancore Nair Brigade in 1818
+In the war near the Nedumkotta, Tippu Sultan lost his sword in the war with the Nairs of Travancore.
+The Travancore army was reorganised as the Travancore Nair Brigade in 1818.

 Pallayam/Palayam the Head quarters of the Nair Brigade

-The building which was the Headquarters of the Nair Brigade of Travancore located in Pallayam/Palayam is now Legislative Museum of Kerala.
+The building which was the Headquarters of the Nair Brigade of Travancore located in Pallayam/Palayam is now the Legislative Museum of Kerala.

 Pallayam/Palayam Sri Hanuman Swamy Temple